keepfocusontechnology/FK-valorant/README.md

 1. git clone this repository

-2. You must install this pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121
+2. You must install this first pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121

 3. Then run pip install -r requirements.txt

-4. Install the lghub_installer - 2021.3.5164.0 - 2021.3.9205.exe driver in the driver (please turn off the automatic update of the driver)
+4. Install the lghub_installer - 2021.3.5164.0 - 2021.3.9205.exe driver in the driver (please turn off the automatic driver update)

-5. Finally, please right-click the administrator to run the valorant.bat script (there are risks in running naked, it is recommended to use exe, you need to package it yourself, or contact me)
+5. Finally, right-click the administrator to run the valorant.bat script (there are risks in running naked, it is recommended to use exe, you need to package it yourself, or contact me)

-6. If you use a virtual environment such as venv, please modify the bat, which is explained in the instructions
+6. If you use a virtual environment such as venv, please modify the bat, there are instructions

+Package program download address: https://pan.quark.cn/s/752e94abcedb

-Note: Due to the size limit of github upload files, Releases download program is not provided.
-If you need a packaged exe, please contact the author, WeChat lookJlook
+Note: Due to the size limit of github upload files, download is not provided.
+If you need a packaged exe, please contact the author, WX: lookJlook

 ## Key Description

-1. Home key hide/show console
+1. The home key hides/shows the console

-2. Right mouse button FK shooting (please modify the right button aiming in the game when using it)
+2. Right click FK to shoot (please cancel the right click to open the scope in the game)

-3. Shift+esc to exit
+3. shift+esc to exit
+4. F6 to switch the automatic trigger (only the packaged program has this function)
+5. shift+left mouse button to lock the body (only the packaged program has this function)

-Note: If there is an error in the movement in the game, please adjust the control sensitivity in the game, recommended to be around 0.8
+Note: If there is an error in the movement in the game, please adjust the control sensitivity in the game, which needs to be set to 0.8.

 ## ⭐  Star History or Repobeats